vickywang666/dssr2017ABI-vicky.wang/README.md

 ## This project deals with the reconstruction of **3D displacement field of the left ventricle** from the **2D tag line displacement tracked from tagged magnetic resonance images (MRI)**.

 # Code Example

-dfsdsgryiyuk
-gfx read node InitialModel region Initialh;yModel;
+gfx read node InitialModel region InitialModel;
 gfx read element InitialModel region InitialModel

 # Motivation